frostburn/hewmp/README.md

 ```
 I:Marimba
 ```
-TODO: Document all available instruments
+See [instruments](doc/instruments.md) for the full list.
 ### Maximum Track Polyphony
-HEWMP uses per-channel pitch-bends to achieve microtones.
+Text2Music uses per-channel pitch-bends to achieve microtones.
 Use `MP:` to reserve some of the available 15 channels for the current track.
 ```
 MP:2
 ```
 ### Subgroup
-To use HEWMP's tuning capabilities you need to tell it which mappings of primes should be affected.
+To use Text2Music's tuning capabilities you need to tell it which mappings of primes should be affected.
 You can also use fractions like `2.3.13/5` or multiples of primes like `2.15.7`.
 ```
 SG:2.3.5
 ```
 ### Comma List
-The main reason HEWMP is based on relative intervals is to be able to write comma pumps of arbitrary length in just intonation with a finite number of symbols.
+The main reason HEWMP notation is based on relative intervals is to be able to write comma pumps of arbitrary length in just intonation with a finite number of symbols.
 ```
 $ I-vi-ii-V chord progression that pumps the syntonic comma downwards.
 $ (The product of the fractions is 80/81)
 |: ~2/3=M- ~5/6=m+ ~4/3=m+ ~4/3=M-_2 :|x12
 ```
-Using a comma-list `CL:` you can *temper out* a set of commas so that the pitch doesn't change when pumping the commas.
-HEWMP accomplishes this by slightly altering the pitch mapping of the primes in the subgroup given by `SG:`.
+Using a comma-list `CL:` you can *temper out* a set of commas so that the pitch doesn't change when pumping said commas.
+Text2Music accomplishes this by slightly altering the pitch mapping of the primes in the subgroup given by `SG:`.
 ```
 SG:2.3.5
 CL:81/80,128/125